KxSystems/docs/docs/wp/iterators.md

 Above, `a` and `b` are both 2×3 character matrixes.
 That is to say, they are both 2-lists, and their items are character 3-lists.
 While `a,b` joins the two lists to make a 4-list, the derived function Join Each `a,'b` joins their corresponding items to make two character 6-lists.

-Scan and Each are the cores of the progressor and map iterators.
+Scan and Each are the cores of the accumulator and map iterators.
 The other iterators are variants of them.

 ## Three kinds of iteration